microsoft/onnxruntime/docs/reference/ort-format-models.md

 Both ORT format models and ONNX models are supported by a full ONNX Runtime build.

-### Saved runtime optimizations

-**Since ONNX Runtime 1.11**

-An ORT format model may contain extra information about potential graph optimizations that may be applied at runtime.
-These are known as saved runtime optimizations.

-Saved runtime optimizations are only applied at runtime if they are still applicable.
-For example, a CPU Execution Provider (EP)-specific optimization for some nodes is only be applicable if those nodes are assigned to the CPU EP at runtime.

-In a reduced size ONNX Runtime build, many of the graph optimizers are not supported the way they are in a full build because their complete implementations have significant binary size.
-Consequently, the graph optimizers do not run the same way at runtime for ORT format models as they do for ONNX format models.

-To allow for dynamic graph optimization at runtime, some graph optimizers support additional modes to save and load saved runtime optimizations to and from the ORT format model.
-When converting from ONNX to ORT format, the potential optimizations are identified (1) and their effects are saved alongside the graph (without those optimizations applied) in the ORT format model.
-Later, when loading the ORT format model with saved runtime optimizations, the effects of potential optimizations are applied (2) if the potential optimizations are still applicable.

-In a reduced size build (an [extended minimal build](../build/custom.md#minimal-build)), only enough implementation to support (2) is included, reducing the graph optimizers' binary size.

-Note that saving runtime optimizations is optional.
-Alternatively, it is possible to save a fully optimized ORT format model, but the graph's optimizations may be hardware-dependent and less flexible at runtime.

 ## Convert ONNX models to ORT format

 ONNX models are converted to ORT format using the `convert_onnx_models_to_ort` script.